sara-nl/griddocs/source/Pages/Basics/certificates/harica.rst

 4. In the dialog box, click on "Import..."

-5. Select the file (.p12 or .pfx) using the file selection box and click "Open"

-6. "Please enter the password that was used to encrypt this certificate backup:", do that and click OK You're done!
+5. Select the file (.p12 or .pfx) using the file selection box and click "Open".
+Enter the password that was used to encrypt this certificate backup and click OK.

-For Safari users,

-On Apple MacOS, opening a p12 file will open it in Keychain; follow the `Apple Import guide from DigiCert`_.
+For Safari users opening a p12 file will open it in Keychain, please follow the `Apple Import guide from DigiCert`_.

 For other browser users, please check `Generation 5 GEANT Trusted Certificate Service TCS`_.